 Click the “+” Icon to add additional, custom sections to your campaign’s landing page.*

-*Additional Sections are available on upgraded nonprofit subscriptions.
+*Additional Sections and certain customization features are available on upgraded nonprofit subscriptions.

 Toggle to the Design tab to set theme colors on your campaign.
 Include a logo to go in the top left hand corner of your campaign page, such as your organization’s official logo.

 Link your campaign logo to your organization’s website, or to your nonprofit profile page.* Toggle whether your Campaign Title or Amount Raised display on your campaign.

 Finally, set a Facebook Custom Share Image and Text to preset the content that appears when someone shares this campaign on Facebook.*

 *Exclusive features to nonprofits on our Premium/Enterprise subscriptions.

 Under the Settings tab, you can customize your Campaign URL.
 We recommend making it short, easy-to-share, and specific to this campaign.
 You may only change your URL once.
 The prior version of your URL will be automatically redirected to your new URL.

 Toggle these three settings to configure any restrictions on your campaign: